+Change Log Tracking in Entry-Balancing Deployments 161

+About the Overall Sync-through-Proxy Configuration Process 162

+About the Sync-Through-Proxy Configuration Example 162

+Configuring the Example Source Proxy Deployment

+Configuring the Directory Servers

+Configuring the Example Destination Proxy Deployment 167

+To Configure the Identity Data Sync

-To Confirm the Proxy Server and Use-Changelog-Batch-Request Properties 168
+To Confirm the Proxy Server and Use-Changelog-Batch-Request Prop

-To Run Prepare-External-Server on the Backend Set of Directory Servers
+To Run Prepare-External-Server on the Backend Set of Directory Ser

 To Test and Start the Configuration

 Indexing the LDAP Changelog

 To Configure Changelog Indexing

+A Special Note about Syncing Changes using the Get Changelog Batch Requ

-Chapter 7: Configuring Notification Mode......173
+Chapter 7: Configuring Notification Mode 177

-About Notification Mode 174
+About Notification Mode 178

-Notification Mode Architecture 175
+Notification Mode Architecture

-Sync Source Requirements 176
+Sync Source Requirements

 Failover Capabilities

-Standard Administration and Monitoring Capabilities 177
+Standard Administration and Monitoring Capabilities

 Notification Sync Pipe Change Flow

 About the Notification Mode Configuration

 Create-Sync-Pipe-Config

-No Resync 178
+No Resync

 LDAP Change Log Features Required for Notifications

-About the Server SDK and LDAP SDK 181
+About the Server SDK and LDAP SDK

-Server SDK Updates 181
+Server SDK Updates

-LDAP SDK Updates 182
+LDAP SDK Updates

 Important Design Questions

 Implementing the Custom Server Extension

-General Tips When Implementing Your Extension 183
+General Tips When Implementing Your Extension

-Configuring the Notification Sync Pipe 184
+Configuring the Notification Sync Pipe

-General Tips When Configuring Your Sync Classes 184
+General Tips When Configuring Your Sync Classes

 Step 1.
 Creating the Notification Sync Pipe

+Step 1.
+Creating the Normcarton Sync Pipe and Sync Classes

 Step 2.
-Configuring the Sync Pipe and Sync Classes 189
+Configuring the Sync Pipe and Sync Classes Step 3.
+Configure Attribute and DN Mappings

 Step 3.
-Configure Attribute and DN Mappings
+Configure Advanced Properties

 Step 4.
 Configure Advanced Properties

 Step 5.
-Set the Startpoint in the Change Log 190
+Set the Startpoint in the Change Log

 Step 6.
-Start the Sync Pipe 190
+Start the Sync Pipe

-Step 7.
-Debugging the Configuration 190

-Access Control Filtering on the Sync Pipe 192
+Access Control Filtering on the Sync Pipe

-Important Points about Access Control Filtering 192
+Important Points about Access Control Filtering

-To Configure the Sync Pipe to Filter Changes by Access Control Instructions 193
+To Configure the Sync Pipe to Filter Changes by Access Control Insti

-Contact Your Support Provider 193
+Contact Your Support Provider

-Chapter 8: Configuring Synchronization with SCIM......195
+Chapter 8: Configuring Synchronization with SCIM 199

 About Synchronizing with a SCIM Sync Destination

 Overview of SCIM Destination Configuration Objects

 Tips for Syncing to a SCIM Destination

 Renaming a SCIM Resource

 Password Considerations with SCIM

-Configuring Synchronization with SCIM

 Configuring the External Servers

+Configuring the External Servers 203

-Configuring the Directory Server Sync Source
+Configuring the Directory Server Sync Source 204

-Configuring the SCIM Sync Destination
+Configuring the SCIM Sync Destination 205

-Configuring the Sync Pipe, Sync Classes, and Evaluation Order
+Configuring the Sync Pipe, Sync Classes, and Evaluation Order 205

-Setting Up Communication with the Source Server(s)
+Setting Up Communication with the Source Server(s) 207

 Starting the Sync Pipe

-Mapping LDAP Schema to SCIM Resource Schema
+Mapping LDAP Schema to SCIM Resource Schema 208

-About the <resource> Element</resource>
+About the <resource> Element</resource> 209

-About the <attribute> Element</attribute>
+About the <attribute> Element</attribute> 210

-About the <simple> Element</simple>
+About the <simple> Element</simple> 210

-About the <complex> Element</complex> 207
+About the <complex> Element</complex> 211

-About the <simplemultivalued> Element</simplemultivalued>
+About the <simplemultivalued> Element</simplemultivalued> 211

-About the <complexmultivalued> Element</complexmultivalued>
+About the <complexmultivalued> Element</complexmultivalued> 211

-About the <subattribute> Element</subattribute>
+About the <subattribute> Element</subattribute> 212

-About the <canonicalvalue> Element</canonicalvalue>
+About the <canonicalvalue> Element</canonicalvalue> 212

 About the <mapping> Element</mapping>

 About the <submapping> Element</submapping>

 About the <ldapsearch> Element</ldapsearch>

 About the <resourceidmapping> Element</resourceidmapping>

 About the <ldapadd> Element</ldapadd>

-About the <fixedattribute> Element</fixedattribute> 210
+About the <fixedattribute> Element</fixedattribute>

-ter 9: Managing Logging and Alerts 211
+Chapter 9: Managing Logging and Alerts

-Working with Logs 212
+Working with Logs

 Types of Log Publishers

 Default Identity Data Sync Logs

 Viewing the List of Log Publishers

 To View the List of Log Publishers

 Sync Log Message Types

 Creating New Log Publishers

 To Create a New Log Publisher

 To Create a Log Publisher Using dsconfig Interactive Command-Line Mode

+About Log Compression

+About Log Signing

+To Configure Log Signing 221

+To Validate a Signed File 221

 Configuring Log Rotation

-To Configure the Log Rotation Policy
+To Configure the Log Rotation Policy 222

 Configuring Log Retention

-To Configure the Log Retention Policy
+To Configure the Log Retention Policy 223

-Working with Administrative Alert Handlers
+Working with Administrative Alert Handlers 223

-Configuring the JMX Connection Handler and Alert Handler
+Configuring the JMX Connection Handler and Alert Handler 224

-Configuring the SNMP Subagent Alert Handler
+Configuring the SNMP Subagent Alert Handler 225

-To Configure the SNMP Subagent Alert Handler
+To Configure the SNMP Subagent Alert Handler 225

-Running the Status Tool 219
+Running the Status Tool

 To Run the Status Tool

-To Search for a Specific Status Monitor 223
+To Search for a Specific Status Monitor

-Monitoring the Identity Data Sync 223
+Monitoring the Identity Data Sync

-Monitoring Using SNMP 225
+Monitoring Using SNMP

 SNMP Implementation

 Configuring SNMP

-Configuring Divisi

 Configuring SNMP on AIX

+MIBS